RKLong/UFOs/README.md

 ![Fireballs_in_California](resources/ca_fireballs.png)

 This is the block of code used to yield search results if the user only wants rows where all the values they typed in the search field(s) appear in the same row.
-It is currently the one in use on the JavaScript referenced on the HTML of the page and can be found in lines 67-76.
+It is currently the one in use on the JavaScript referenced on the HTML of the page and can be found in lines 67-76 of app.js.

 ![And_Case_Filter](resources/and_case.png)